-As for solutions, they can range from applying waxes and other coatings to gaseous treatment to using antimicrobials to designing or chemically coating packaging that can slow the deterioration process or protect the commodities from fungi.
+As for solutions, they can range from applying waxes and other coatings to gaseous treatments of fruits and vegetables.

 So AgroFresh, which began operations here about three weeks ago with a limited staff, is working directly with client growers, packers, shippers and retailers to research the longevity issues affecting their specific crops, developing solutions and selling them to the clients.